kwur/new-kwur-site/_posts/2008-02-18-another-one-from-the-jackson-vault-the-most-expensive-movie-ever-made.md

 ---
 <div class="pf-content">
   <p>
-    So it&#8217;s not really the most expensive movie ever made.
+    So it’s not really the most expensive movie ever made.
 At the time that it came out, though, it was the most expensive film per minute, ever.
 The 17 minute 3D feature made for Disney Themeparks cost between 18 and 30 million dollars.
 What the hell am I talking about?
 Captain EO.
-It was produced by George Lucas, directed by Francis For Coppola and stars, that&#8217;s right, Michael Jackson.
+It was produced by George Lucas, directed by Francis For Coppola and stars, that’s right, Michael Jackson.
 The thing is a special effects circle jerk.
 Using lasers, laser impacts, smoke effects and starfields that filled the theater, it basically felt like being inside Star Wars.
 That is if Star Wars starred Michael Jackson and Alfie.
   </p>

   <p>